AKUMAJŌ DRACULA

 |

-legions of demonic vampire bats, zombies, fish men, raven, skeletons and so
+guarded by legions of demonic vampire bats, zombies, fish men, ravens, skeletons and

-forth.
-In addition to his magic whip, Simon can pick up secondary weapons
+other undead creatures.
+In addition to his trusty whip, Simon can pick up

-by breaking candles and other elements of the scenery (usually walls).
-These
+secondary weapons by breaking candles and other elements of the scenery (usually walls).

-weapons range from a Stop watch (stops enemy action), Dagger
+These weapons range from the Stop watch (stops enemy's action), the Dagger

-(fast throwing weapon), Axe (slow but powerful overhead attack weapon),
+(fast throwing weapon), the Axe (slow but powerful overhead attack weapon),

-Cross, Holy Water etc...
-Our hero can only carry one of these
+the Cross, the Holy Water and so forth.
+The vampire killer can only carry one

-useful weapons at the time and they all come in limited quantities - They can
+of these lethal weapons at the time and they all come in limited quantities - they can

 however be replenished by collecting little hearts scattered throughout the

-Simon in his quest such as Crosses or Invisibility Potions.
+Simon in his quest, such as Crosses or Invisibility Potions, and

-triple shots icons get Simon to fire two or three special weapons
+triple shots enable Simon to fire two or three special weapons

 before advancing to the next level - they range from the mythological

-Medusa to Death itself who appears as a creepy Grim Reaper.
+Medusa to Death himself who appears as a creepy Grim Reaper.

 |